 - Full-service campgrounds with hookups for most sites

-- Close to downtown area and halfway between Rushmore and Yellowstone
+- Close to the downtown area and halfway between Rushmore and Yellowstone

-- Heated pool was a nice bonus after long days of exploring
+- The heated pool was a nice bonus after long days of exploring

 What I Didn’t Like